Xylitol, A Processed Sugar Alchohol

 Xylitol and Tooth Cavities

-The xylitol industry wants you to beleive that xylitol will stop cavities.
-It's claim is based upon how sugar alchohols are digested.
+The xylitol industry wants you to believe that xylitol will stop tooth cavities.
+Its claim is based upon how sugar alcohols are digested.

 In one 2006 article in the Journal of the American Dental Association, "Xylitol-sweetened gum was noncariogenic in all of the protocols tested.
 Some studies claimed that xylitol-sweetened gum had an anticariogenic effect, though these claims need further study."
-What this means is that xylitol gum did not promote cavities, probably because of its less alteration of blood sugar versus regular sugars.
-However the anticariogenic effect needs further study implies that xylitol actually inhibits cavities, rather than does not promote them remains to be proven according to this author.
+What this means is that xylitol gum did not promote cavities, probably because of its lower alteration of blood sugar versus regular sugars.
+However, the anticariogenic effect needs further study, and the idea that xylitol actually inhibits cavities remains to be proven according to this author.

 Indeed, many studies can be cited to support such a claim that xylitol stops cavities.
 But not all.
 The results of a recent two-year trial found no difference in cavities between those who chewed xylitol-containing gum and those who did not.